MicrosoftDocs/azure-docs/articles/cognitive-services/personalizer/includes/quickstart-multislot-csharp.md

 ## Get slots

-Slots make up the the page which the user will interact with.
+Slots make up the page that the user will interact with.
 Personalizer will decide which action to display in each one of the defined slots.
 Actions can be excluded from specific slots, shown as `ExcludeActions`. `BaselineAction` is the default action for the slot which would have been displayed without the use of Personalizer.

 [comment]: <> (Need to add the slot documentation links)